 Claim denials are frustrating for healthcare practices, even though they occur on a daily basis in the Optometry practice.
 They simply mean that the insurance provider/payer is rejecting or denying the coverage of a service/procedure performed by the optometrist due to certain valid reasons.

 Costs associated with denials are high but preventable with continuous monitoring and analysis of the reasons for denials and consequently rectifying the mistakes thereby targeting to completely eliminate them.
 Consequently, claim denial management is an absolutely essential part of the revenue cycle management process.

-Bilateral Indicator 3 Code: For obtaining full payments, be very accurate with the coding system.
-For both eyes, submit a quantity of 2 (CPT modifier 50)/ submit on separate lines using HCPCS modifiers RT and LT (for bilateral indicator 1, do not submit quantity of 2).
+For obtaining full payments, be very accurate with the coding system.
+For both eyes, submit a quantity of 2 (CPT modifier 50)/ submit on separate lines using HCPCS modifiers RT and LT (for bilateral indicator 1, do not submit a quantity of 2).

-Bilateral Indicator 2 Code (as per MPFSDB): Quantity should be 1; and do not apply the above mentioned CPT or HCPCS modifier (as applied in bilateral indicator 3 code).
+Quantity should be 1; and do not apply the above-mentioned CPT or HCPCS modifier (as applied in bilateral indicator 3 code).
 Payment is as performed on a bilateral basis.

-CPT modifier 24: (Documentation to be applied here) Usage of ICD-10 which is unrelated to the surgery.
-Item 19 indicates the reason for the visit during the post op period which is not related to the surgery, along with a separate documentation indicating the reason of the visit which is unrelated to the surgery.
+(Documentation to be applied here) Usage of ICD-10 which is unrelated to the surgery.
+Item 19 indicates the reason for the visit during the post-op period which is not related to the surgery, along with separate documentation indicating the reason of the visit which is unrelated to the surgery.

-Revolution EHR: This is an Electronic Health Record system and a web-based practice management which can be readily used by optometrists for keeping records, accounting, and other complex IT functions.
+This is an Electronic Health Record system and web-based practice management which can be readily used by optometrists for keeping records, accounting, and other complex IT functions.
 This online system lets the optometrists focus more on patient care rather than bother with billing and coding.